peterooch/reactos/CONTRIBUTING.md

 ### Write tests

 Tests are used to check the functionality and correctness of APIs on ReactOS compared to Windows implementations.
-There are also some unit tests that you could help ReactOS pass, which can be found [here][testman].
+There are also some unit tests that you could help ReactOS pass, which can be found [in the Web Test Manager][testman].

 ## Implement new things